minima-js/minimajs/packages/docs/docs/guide/module.md

   - interceptor
 ---

-In Minimajs, everything is a module, and a module is essentially an asynchronous function.
+# In Minimajs, everything is a module.

+**And a module is essentially an asynchronous function.**

 ### Creating a Module